The traditional account of

 of hearing and cervical spine pain issues.
 Satterwhite Chiropractic hears reports

-of improvement in Oxford chiropractic patients for issues not
+of improvement in Oxford chiropractic patients for seemingly unrelated things that brought them

 into Satterwhite Chiropractic for chiropractic care.
 Patients are delighted!